luckylegend-project/lucky-legend/ROADMAP.md

 Lucky Legend is not designed to rush from one phase to the next.

 Its purpose is to remain present, visible, and consistent over time.

+Music and film belong to the same identity.
+They are not a token utility and do not change the nature of the project.